Mao's Last Dancer (film): Plot

-Li Cunxin danced in China with the Houston Ballet in 1995, a performance broadcast to an audience of over 500 million people.
+Li Cunxin danced in China with the Houston Ballet in 1995 in a performance broadcast to an audience of over 500 million people.
 He and Mary McKendry now live in Australia with their three children.
 Ben Stevenson left the Houston Ballet after 27 years as Artistic Director.
 Acclaimed as one of the world's leading choreographers, he is now Artistic Director of the Texas Ballet Theater.

-Charles C. Foster still practices law in Houston.
-He is recognized internationally as an authority on Immigration Law.
+Charles C. Foster still practices law in Houston and is recognized internationally as an authority on Immigration Law.

-Elizabeth Mackey (Liz) danced with the Oklahoma Ballet for some years.
-She is now a speech therapist, working mainly with children.
+Elizabeth Mackey danced with the Oklahoma Ballet for some years and is now a speech therapist working mainly with children.